 * If you use chemical peels your skin will peel and flake to a certain extent.
 I highly recommend the Makeup Artist Choice Micro Polish because it really helps to fade dark marks and it sloughs off the dead and flaky skin (YES!).
 Do not over-exfoliate your skin.
 I use the micro polish only two times a week.

 There you have it, the clear skincare routine I regularly use to fade dark marks on my skin.
 Having a consistent skincare routine is very important and I have noticed a big change.
-My hyperpigmentation has faded a whole lot and my skin looks more even and much softer.
+My dark spots have faded a whole lot and my skin looks more even and much softer.

 I have also noticed that I have been able to significantly get rid of my skin texture and even at times that I wear makeup my skin looks waaaay better.
 I have even had both men and women complement me on how great my skin looks!

-All the skincare products that I am using to get rid of acne and dark spots are non irritating and have no hydroquinone.
+All the skincare products that I am using to get rid of acne and dark skin discolorations are non irritating and have no hydroquinone.